krother/training_and_teaching_methods/coding_exercises/debugging.md

 # Debugging

+**Coding exercises are a fun thing until you get stuck.**

+There are many reasons to prevent your participants from getting stuck as much as possible:

+First, you cannot possibly help everybody with everything.

+Second, not being in the flow of programming wastes valuable classroom time.

+Third, participants react very differently to problems in coding.
+Some ask for help immediately.
+Some gnaw away at the problem for a long time.
+Some refuse to accept help.
+Some get frustrated easily.

 Of course, students need to learn how to get unstuck by themselves.
 Strategies to teach that skill include:

 * take a difficult code example and get unstuck together